Bublik-05/ModaPulse/README.md

 # ERD Diagram

 # Data Structure
 The dataset is composed of 7 relational tables, clean, consistent and interconnected.
-Below is a description of each one:
+Below is a description of each one:<a href='https://www.kaggle.com/datasets/joycemara/european-fashion-store-multitable-dataset'></a>

 customers: 1.000 rows, 4 columns